 Swedish design – functional and stylish

-Diversity is a vital component of contemporary Swedish design.
-Aesthetic norms and traditional ways of working are constantly being reassessed and tested.
-And emotional values are now just as important as function.
+Diversity is a vital component of contemporary Swedish design, where aesthetic norms and traditional ways of working are constantly being reassessed and tested.
+Emotional values are added to the familiar functional approach.

 Swedish design knows no bounds

 Sweden is seen internationally as embodying all that is best about Scandinavian design.
-This style – often referred to as minimalist – developed during the Second World War, with clean, simple lines and a strong emphasis on functionality.
+This style – often referred to as minimalist – developed during the World War II, with clean, simple lines and a strong emphasis on functionality.

 Swedish furniture design has been extremely successful, with everything from stick-back, Windsor-style chairs – which remain extremely popular – to more sophisticated but still practical pieces.

 Swedish crafts are more vital and boast a wider range of expression today than ever before.
 You can find everything from traditional crafts, with glass and Sami handicrafts two of the most popular styles, to exciting contemporary designs and materials.
 One reason for this diversity is a tendency to question the established approaches that used to be prevalent at Swedish craft colleges.

 About ten years ago, an increasing number of students and recent graduates began to shift their focus from a deep interest in technology, materials and function towards a new desire to tell a story with the things they made, to use these objects to comment on our times and their own activities.
 As part of this process, commercial culture and its various manifestations came to be placed on a par with more traditional aesthetics.

 Sweden has many talented designers working worldwide for Swedish companies such as IKEA and H&M.

 Others work under their own names, such as architects and designers Claesson Koivisto Rune and Thomas Sandell, and glass artist and designer Ulrica Hydman-Vallien, who produces ceramics, watercolors and textiles as well as painted glass and acrylic paintings.